zfit/zfit/docs/model.rst

 The sample is now resampled with the *current values* (minimized values) of `sigma1`, `sigma2` and with the initial values of `mu1`, `mu2` (because they have been fixed).

-A typical example of toys could look like
+A typical example of toys would therefore look like

 .. code:: python